 I went back to the hotel and deleted the current toy boy from Facebook.
 I was angry with myself that his lack of response had at times distracted me from this precious time with Jess.
 He’d shared my bed for almost a year and this was the second break up.
 The first when I was taking a retreat to Turkey… yes, sulky boy.
 But he’d had long enough to step up and as someone who’d hit the road at 15 I knew it was best to travel light.
 The result was an incredible sense of freedom, verging on bliss as I fell in love with India a little more each day – truly beautiful people in every way.
 Life took on another meaning, I got out of my head and was THERE, the nature, the sincerity in those brown eyes, the lack of western comforts all took me into the now, I could hardly believe the incredible happiness I felt.

-Next stop was Varkala beach aka as “Happyhippyville”, where I practiced yoga twice daily and received Thai massage and stretching therapy from the wonderful Dr Chandra Kumar.
+Next stop was Varkala beach aka as “Happyhippyville”, where I practiced yoga twice daily and received Thai massage and stretching therapy from the wonderful Dr Chandra Kumar, with whom I now do these wonderful retreats!.
 This helped me back into shape after a stressful, too much work and personal angst type of year.
 Not to worry though, New Year’s Day brought the proverbial tall dark stranger knocking at my door, always a good omen.
 Then my great friend and Turkish retreat partner, Seda, arrived with her group and we spent some soul sister time.

 Varkala is one of those places where you meet and make friends quickly.
 Before I left home, someone asked me why I had never re-married and I heard myself saying I just can’t imagine meeting someone into all the stuff I am into … and then I discovered India.
 Listen to my diary excerpt: